ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 ## Day 36: 3rd August, 2018
 #### **Thoughts:**
-Worked a lot in snell with babe.
-Went to second floor and it was actually great.
+Worked a lot in snell with N. Went to second floor and it was actually great.
 Got my own monitor.
 Got started on front/back end and familiar with how the MEAN :mean: stack collaborate together.